 On 7 June 1974, the public tender for the construction of a new terminal building took place.
 This building was inaugurated in 1976.
 Meanwhile, hotels and foreign investors continued to push for the construction of a longer runway.
 This was a requirement for the construction of more hotels.

-A runway with a length of 2400 meters and a width of 45 meters was inaugurated in 1980 and the first flight Bonaire-Miami took place on April 19, 1980.
-In October, 2000, the runway was expanded to the length of 2880 meters.
-The current runway is with more than 3000 meters long enough for flights with the required maximum take-off weight to reach Europe.
-In 2002, KLM started flights to Peru and later to Ecuador with a refueling stop on Bonaire.
+In 1980 a runway with a length of 2400 meters and a width of 45 meters was put into use and on April 19, 1980 the first flight Bonaire-Miami took place.
+In October 2000 the runway was extended to a length of 2880 meters.
+The current runway is more than 3000 meters, long enough to allow flights with the required maximum takeoff weight to reach Europe.
+In 2002 KLM started with flights to Peru and later to Ecuador with a refueling stop on Bonaire.

 In recent years, the airport’s facilities have been improved and expanded.
 A new departure lounge was built, along with a new widebody platform and fuel park.
 Today, Flamingo International Airport provides the required services as an international airport and is a destination for many tourist flights.